andreshere00/Splitter/README.md

 ## Overview

-The **Splitter** system is responsible for processing documents and dividing them into **chunks** using various splitting strategies.
-The architecture consists of multiple managers and services working together to read, split, process, and save chunks.
+The **Splitter** application aims to convert documents into markdown format, and split them into **chunks** using various splitting strategies.
+The architecture consists of three main pieces: the `ReadManager`, the `SplitManager` and the `ChunkManager`.
+Observe the following diagram:

 ![Splitter architecture diagram](./docs/assets/splitter.drawio.svg)